LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 #### Out of the Money (OTM)
 - is an option whose strike price is above the current stock and the option is made up of entirely extrinsic value.

+### Understanding "rolling over options"
+Rolling options means you close your existing option position (either by selling it or letting it expire) and open a new option position with similar terms but based on the updated stock price.
+This way, you can continue to benefit from your market prediction without needing to wait for the current option to finish.

+For example, let's say you have a call option to buy Company XYZ's stock at $50 per share, and the stock price has risen to $60 per share.
+You believe the stock will continue to increase, so instead of waiting for the current option to expire, you roll the option.
+You close your existing call option and open a new call option with a strike price of $60 (matching the current stock price).

+By rolling the option, you can take advantage of the stock's upward movement without waiting for the expiration of the initial option.
+It gives you the flexibility to adjust your position based on changing market conditions.

 <img src="Cheatsheet_Options.PNG">

 ## Options Strategies
 1. Long Call
 2. Long Put